CornSnek/keystroke_player/README.md

 Exit command = `exit;`

-    Immediately exits the autoclicker program.
+    Immediately exits the macro script.
     Will be used because of JumpTo and JumpFrom commands.
     That can always jump.